 Makes about 4 small servings.

 *Sake: Japanese rice wine.

 *You can make these with beef also.
-Use a cut like flank steak.
+Use a cut like flank steak and marinate overnight.

 You can buy wooden skewers from stores such as Walmart or order them online.
 Wooden skewers are often sold 100 to a package, these skewers are good for spearing single cut fruit or a combination of fruits and cut pieces of pound cake.